IlyaLab/kramtools/mtm/README.rst

 use of floating-point implies magnitude matters.

 The above considerations demonstrate that
-**in software the statistical class is not uniquely determined by the type of the data, nor is the type dictated by statistical class**.
+**the statistical class is not uniquely determined by the type of the data, nor is the type dictated by statistical class**.
+When class is specified conventions dictate the type.
-Each merely constrains the other.
+When class is unspecified conventions allow inferrence of a reasonable Each merely constrains the other.
-When statistical class (intent) is known, it can drive an interpretation of data, and when class is unknown reasonable classes can be motivated by syntax.
+When statistical class (intent) is known, it can drive an interpretation of data, and when class is unknown it can be sensibly inferred from from data type and heuristics or conventions.

 This library implements the following rules to interpret data.